 About Samuel Kling

-Samuel Kling is Global Cities Fellow at the Chicago Council on Global Affairs.
-His research focuses on the role of transportation and public space in global cities, particularly as it relates to equity and the built environment.
-His current projects include studies of the challenges and opportunities of new mobility technologies in cities, mass transit investment, and how historical methods can help policymakers approach urban planning challenges.
-His work has appeared in publications such as the Chicago Sun-Times, Journal of Urban History, and Booklist.
+Samuel Kling is a Fellow and Director of Global Cities Research at the Chicago Council on Global Affairs.
+His research focuses on mobility and urban planning policies for a more environmentally sustainable, equitable, and humane city life, and how history can inform these efforts.
+His work has appeared in CityLab, the Journal of Urban History, Chicago Tribune, WNYC’s On the Media, and elsewhere.
 He holds a PhD in urban history from Northwestern University and a BA in history from Kenyon College.
 Prior to joining the Council, he was visiting lecturer in history at the University of Illinois at Chicago.